atheiman/better-chef-rundeck/README.md

 # Better Chef Rundeck

-A Sinatra app for integrating Rundeck and Chef - a Chef search query is sent to the app at `/<key>:<search_term>` and the app will query the Chef server and return the nodes and their attributes in a format suitable for a Rundeck project's [resource model source](http://rundeck.org/docs/administration/managing-node-sources.html#resource-model-source).
+A Sinatra app for integrating Rundeck and Chef - a Chef search query is sent as an HTTP GET request to the app at the path `/<key>:<search_term>` and the app will query the Chef server and return the nodes and their attributes in a format suitable for a Rundeck project's [resource model source](http://rundeck.org/docs/administration/managing-node-sources.html#resource-model-source).

 # Overview

-This Sinatra app allows defining a Chef node search query right in the path of an HTTP request.
+This app allows defining a Chef node search query right in the path of an HTTP request.
 For example:

 ```
 GET /role:webserver